osisoft/AVEVA-Adapter-RDBMS-Docs/V1/Configuration/pi-adapter-for-rdbms-data-source-configuration.md

 7. Configure data selection.

+    For more information, see [PI Adapter for RDBMS data selection configuration](xref:PIAdapterForRDBMSDataSelectionConfiguration)

 ## RDBMS data source schema

 The full schema definition for the RDBMS data source configuration is in the `RDBMS_DataSource_schema.json` file located in one of the following folders: